-Fleet fuel card reports help fleet managers and accounting teams monitor and account for every fuel dollar spent.
-For many companies, reporting tools are essential when evaluating fleet card services; it’s often a primary reason for using fleet cards to purchase fuel.
+Fuel card reports help managers and accounting teams monitor and account for every dollar spent.
+For many companies, reporting tools are essential when evaluating different providers; it’s often a primary reason for using fuel cards to begin with.
 Reports should be generated in a timely manner, detailed with relevant transaction information and customized with the right information for the right personnel.
-To help evaluate reporting services provided by fuel card companies, we’ve identified five common fleet fuel reports that customers request when signing up
+To help evaluate these reporting services, we’ve identified five common reports that customers request when signing up.

 If your trucks cross state lines, then you’re already aware that you need to file IFTA on a regular basis.
 Sorting through driver logbooks and fuel receipts can make IFTA filing a tedious process.
 IFTA reports save administrative time by sorting fuel purchases for you.
 An effective reporting solution includes relevant transaction details and organizes that information so that gallons are sorted by state and vehicle, making the IFTA filing process a lot simpler.

-If you fuel on-site from a tank in your yard, capturing fueling data like you receive for off-site transactions from fleet cards can be challenging.
+If you fuel on-site from a tank in your yard, capturing fueling data like you receive for off-site transactions from card programs can be challenging.
 Even the most well-intentioned on-site system can have limitations as far as reporting goes.
-Many fleet card companies should be able to provide a comprehensive reporting solution that covers all transactional data – no matter where drivers fuel.
-This can be accomplished by issuing fleet cards that can be used both at your tank and at fueling locations on the road or by capturing on-site transactions and integrating that information with off-site data, giving you a complete view of fueling activity.
+Many vendors can provide a comprehensive reporting solution that covers all transactional data – no matter where drivers fuel.
+This can be accomplished by issuing fuel cards that can be used both at your tank and at fueling locations on the road, or by capturing on-site transactions and integrating that information with off-site data.
+In either case, you'll have a complete view of fueling activity.